 Flowers, flowers everywhere

-Amsterdam’s weekly outdoor markets are also open during Easter weekend.
-You can pick up supplies for your own Easter brunch, dinner or perhaps even a picnic!
+Amsterdam’s weekly outdoor markets are also open during the Easter weekend.
+You can pick up supplies for your own Easter brunch, dinner or perhaps (fingers crossed!) even a picnic.
 Keep your eyes open for traditional Easter treats like paasstol (bread with dried fruit and almond paste), coloured eggs and spring lamb.
 The Albert Cuypmarkt, Dappermarkt and Ten Katemarkt are open on Friday and Saturday, while the organic markets at the Noordermarkt and Nieuwmarkt are open on Saturday.
-Pure Markt will re-open for the year with a special Easter edition on Sunday 31 March at Park Frankendael and the Sunday Market kicks off on the same day in IJburg.
+Pure Markt will also host a special Easter edition on Sunday 20 April at Beatrixpark.

 Fun for the kids

 On Easter Sunday, local petting zoos in Amsterdam often host special Easter parties with an egg hunt, egg decorating, festive treats and fun activities.
 Around Easter, farms in the Amsterdam area also hold 'lamb days' where kids can cuddle and feed new-born lambs.